nicobeltran7/Power-Bi-Nike-Case/README.md

 - ⭐ **Documentation**: Creating comprehensive technical and user documentation
 - ⭐ **Performance Optimization**: Query efficiency and dashboard responsiveness

+## 🙏 Acknowledgments

+- Case study provided by **Career Principles**
+- Project created for **educational and portfolio demonstration purposes**
+- Data is **fictional** and does not represent actual Nike financial information
+- Power BI community for best practices and inspiration
+- Focus on demonstrating **P&L statement construction**, **data manipulation**, and **data cleaning techniques**

 ---

-⭐ If you found this project interesting, please consider giving it a star!
+⭐ If you found this project interesting or helpful, please consider giving it a star!

+💼 **Open to opportunities** - Feel free to reach out if you'd like to discuss this project or potential collaborations!